Article

 Anonymity

-In his book, No Rules: Netflix and the Culture of Reinvention, Reed emphasizes that teams at Netflix do not function as the clichéd and over-used term: “family.”
-Instead, they operate as a jazz band or a professional sports dream team.
+In his book, No Rules: Netflix and the Culture of Reinvention, Reed makes it clear: Netflix teams do not function as a "family"—a term often thrown around in corporate culture.
+Instead, they operate like an elite jazz band or a professional sports team.
 Each player or musician needs to be in top form and then come together to play a match-winning game or an award-winning symphony.
-Anyone not in their top form doesn’t deserve a spot.

 4A Principles of feedback